titanclass/discreet-metrics/README.md

 * memory requirements for metrics are deterministic and fixed at compile time
 * able to run on no-std targets as well as std
 * sympathetic to hardware with limited support for atomics and floating types
-* avoids the use of an allocator in support bare metal targets
+* avoids the use of an allocator in support of bare metal targets

-As this library is intended to run on resource-constrained targets, you can expect good performance on targets in general.
+As this library is intended to run on resource-constrained targets, you can expect good performance on all targets.

 An example
 ---